-About the only part of the original Pablo Escobar estate that remains is the entrance arch with Escobar’s replica plane, which was repainted with stripes to reflect the safari theme of the park was removed in early 2019.
+The old entrance arch with Escobar’s replica plane, which was repainted with stripes to reflect the safari theme of the park was removed in early 2019.
 This arch was part of the opening title sequence of “Narcos”.

 I went to Hacienda Napoles about two years ago and had a good time.
 It’s a nice amusement park with a safari theme with many attractions.
 And it’s very popular with families with children.

 If you have kids, Hacienda Napoles is highly recommended.
-And it’s nice to spend at least one night and two days there to enjoy the zoo and the water attractions.
+And it’s recommended to spend at least one night and two days there to enjoy the zoo and the water attractions.